biocore-ntnu/snpflip/README.md

 ##Extended example

-This example uses the example files in the example_files catalog.
+The files used below are found in the `examples` directory.

 ```
 $ cat examples/example.fa